 If you are a portrait photographer, then this is an excellent opportunity to add one more excellent portrait frame to your portfolio.

 So, always ask before taking a picture.
 If you go and ask directly for a click, they may refuse.
 So, start a conversation with the person whose portrait you want to shoot.
-Ask for the permission only when you find the person comfortable with your presence.
+Ask for permission only when you find the person is comfortable with your presence.

 One of my friends travels around the world to capture people portraits alone.
-Once he is back after a trip, he looks into his pictures and selects his favourite people portraits to convert them into actual portrait paintings.
+Once he is back after a trip, he looks into his pictures and selects his favorite people portraits to convert them into actual portrait paintings.
 These images will act as the reference for his paintings.

 10. Do Landscape Photography